Free-Object-Hub/.github/profile/README.md

 - TODO: remember what other types of pages and implicit states I have

 And now the thing that ruins this simplicity - a gigantic compatibility layer in the GHE code, to the point that you can still find layers for porting localStorage data from GDPS Helper 1.7 into the modern dialect
-\* - the update was developed from September to November 2024
+\* - the update was developed from February to May 2024

 ### Wiki Engine
 Our wiki engine is absurdly unique, it contains a true CSR core without any compromises - there is no hydration, there is only real JSON from the server, and there are only real wikiText/Markdown parsers on the client